 Take these steps to reduce your risk of basement flooding and reduce the cost of cleaning up after a flood.
 Remember to check with your municipality about the availability of basement flood protection subsidies.
 Check with your insurer about discounts for taking action to reduce flood risk.

 1. Maintain Your Home's Flood Protection Features at Least Twice Per Year SPRING FALL Remove debris from nearest storm drain Clean out eaves troughs Test sump pump(s) and backup power source Clean out backwater valve Maintain plumbing, appliances and fixtures Test flood alarms 2.
 Keep Water Out of Your Basement Correct grading to direct water at least 2m away from your foundation Extend downspouts and sump discharge pipes to direct water at least 2m away from your foundation or to the nearest drainage swale Install window well covers Install window wells that are 10-15cm above the ground and are sealed at the foundation Install water-resistant basement windows Install a backwater valve (work with a plumber and get required permits) 3.
 Prepare to Remove Any Water from Your Basement as Quickly as Possible Remove obstructions to the basement floor drain Install a back-up sump pump and power source 4.
-Protect Personal Belongings in Your Basement Store valuables in watertight containers or remove Store hazardous materials (paints, chemicals) in watertight containers or remove Raise electronics off the floor Select removable area rugs and furnishings that have wooden or metal legs Note: Not all actions will be applicable to each home.
+Protect Personal Belongings in Your Basement Store valuables in watertight containers or remove Store hazardous materials (paints, chemicals) in watertight containers or remove Raise electronics off the floor Select removable area rugs and furnishings that have wooden or metal legs Note: Not al I actions will be applicable to each home.
 Completing these steps does not guarantee the prevention of basement flooding.
+For Additional Programs With www.HomeFloodProtect.ca

-For Additional Resources Visit:
+INIACI CENIRE ON CLIMATE ADAPTATION For Additional Resources Visit: